jlgarcia75/edge-ai-projects/README.md

 The mouse controller is hardcoded for fast, high-precision movement but you will still see it moving very slowly.

+The video and detections from model outputs are shown by default but they can be turned off using command line arguments.

 ## Project Set Up and Installation
 ### Prerequisites
 * Intel® OpenVINO™ Toolkit 2019.R3 or above